 Skip to content

-Unistyles web is fully independent from React Native Web, thanks to our custom web parser that generates CSS directly from your StyleSheet definitions.
+Unistyles Web is independent from React Native Web, utilizing a custom web parser that directly generates CSS from your StyleSheet definitions.

 const styles = StyleSheet.create({